 We have also created a Microsoft Word Template.
 To use this template, download it to your computer.
 (Right-click on the link “document template” above, and select from the menu “Save link as…” to save the template to your computer).

-NOTE: Do not include the author name(s) and information in the initial submission.
+NOTE: Do not include the author name(s) and information in the initial proposal submission.
 All reviews are blind.
-After acceptance, prior to the early registration deadline, upload your final version and include this section.
+After acceptance, upload your final version and include the authors and unblind references.

 Since the Proceedings will be generated from the electronic file you send, it is important that your paper not exceed the following guidelines.